Daunte Wright: Doting dad, basket player, slain by police

 Police have described the shooting of Wright as “an accidental discharge” that happened as officers were trying to arrest Wright on an outstanding warrant after stopping his car for having expired registration tags.
 Wright’s mother said he called her just before he was shot and told her police had pulled him over because he had air fresheners hanging from his rearview mirror.

 Police said the officer who shot Wright meant to use her Taser on him, but instead shot him with her service weapon.
-A prosecutor said Wednesday he will charge the officer with second-degree manslaughter,
+A prosecutor said Wednesday he charged the officer with second-degree manslaughter,

 Police body camera footage showed three officers around the car.
 When another officer attempts to handcuff Wright, a second officer tells him he’s being arrested on a warrant.
 That’s when a struggle begins, followed by the shooting.
 Then the car travels several blocks before striking another vehicle.